jg10545/decepticon/README.md

 #### Inpainter

-We've had better luck with the end-to-end model if the inpainter is pretrained for a few epochs.
+We've had better luck with the end-to-end model (in some cases) if the inpainter is pretrained for a few epochs.
 You can use `decepticon.loaders.inpainter_training_dataset()` to train the inpainter directly or use `trainer.pretrain_inpainter()`:

 ```{python}
 trainer.pretrain_inpainter(epochs=10)